-- Enabling Modules and Ports on page 77 Make sure that the modules and ports you want to use are enabled.
-Newly installed modules must be configured with the card command and their ports enabled with port <port-list> params admin enable. - Setting Port Parameters Manually on page 79 If both ends of the connection are using autonegotiation, no manual configuration is typically necessary.
+- "Enabling Modules and Ports" below Make sure that the modules and ports you want to use are enabled.
+Newly installed modules must be configured with the card command and their ports enabled with port <port-list> params admin enable. - "Setting Port Parameters Manually" on page 87 If both ends of the connection are using autonegotiation, no manual configuration is typically necessary.
 However, if autonegotiation is not used (or is not successful), you can use these instructions to configure port parameters manually.